-San Diego is perhaps one of the best California cities to see ocean-faring mammals at their finest.
+San Diego a good place see ocean-faring mammals at their finest.
 In fact, during whale watching season in San Diego, you'll find plenty of ways to see the migration.

 Best Time for Whale Watching in San Diego

-Whale watching season in San Diego runs from mid-December through April and migrating gray whales are the most common species.
-To see females with their calves, you should go late in the season as they take their babies back north with them.
+Whale watching season in San Diego runs from mid-December through April, and migrating gray whales are the most common species.
+To see females with their calves, go late in the season as they take their babies back north with them.

-- Flagship Cruises: With Birch Aquarium Naturalists on board, they guarantee a sighting or you go again for free.
-Their whale watching cruise is one of the attractions offered on the Go San Diego Card, which may be your least-expensive way to go.
+- Flagship Cruises: With Birch Aquarium Naturalists on board, they guarantee a sighting, or you go again for free.

-- Next Level Sailing: This whale watch cruise comes with a bold guarantee: Not only will they take you out again if you don't see a whale, but they're so confident that you won't get seasick riding in their stable sailboat that they will provide a gift certificate to a local restaurant if your day is spoiled by motion sickness.
+- Next Level Sailing: This whale watch cruise comes with a bold guarantee: Not only will they take you out again if you don't see a whale, but they're confident that you won't get seasick riding in their stable sailboat.
+If your day is spoiled by motion sickness, they will provide a gift certificate to a local restaurant.
+It's an odd compensation for making someone nauseous, but a nice gesture.
 They also have a slightly longer season than other whale watching companies.

-- OEX La Jolla: You'll have to propel yourself - in a kayak - to take this tour, but organizers say it allows guests to paddle within 40 feet of gray whales, seals, and sea lions as you can get without upsetting the animals.
+- OEX La Jolla: You'll have to propel yourself - in a kayak - to take this tour, but organizers say it allows guests to paddle as close gray whales, seals, and sea lions as you can get without upsetting the animals.

 - Xplore Offshore: This company uses a specially-built "ocean raft" that's closer to the water and goes faster than the bigger whale-watching boats - so you can go further from shore.
 One look at their videos and you may be hooked.